Phonak vs. Oticon, Compared and Tested by an Audiologist in 2024

 • Hearing aids with 360-degree soundscape

-• Bluetooth features for some Android users requires an intermediary device
+• Bluetooth features for some Android users require an intermediary device

 • Best technology for listening comfort